yearn.finance II Reaches Market Cap of $40.85 Million (YFII)

-yearn.finance II (YFII) traded flat against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on April 16th.
-One yearn.finance II coin can currently be purchased for $1,054.18 or 0.09198106 BTC on major cryptocurrency exchanges. yearn.finance II has a market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
-In the last seven days, yearn.finance II has traded flat against the US dollar.
+yearn.finance II (YFII) traded flat against the US dollar during the 24-hour period ending at 0:00 AM ET on April 20th.
+One yearn.finance II coin can currently be purchased for approximately $1,054.18 or 0.09198106 BTC on popular cryptocurrency exchanges.
+During the last seven days, yearn.finance II has traded flat against the US dollar. yearn.finance II has a total market capitalization of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.